 A market downturn could result in a decline in the revenues generated by the Nomura Group's brokerage business because of a decline in the volume and value of securities that the Nomura Group brokers for its clients.
-Also, within the Nomura Group's asset management and investment management business, in most cases, the Nomura Group charges fees for managing its clients' portfolios that are based on the market value of their portfolios.
-A market downturn that reduces the market value of the Nomura Group's clients' portfolios may increase the amount of withdrawals or reduce the amount of new investments in these portfolios, and would reduce the revenue the Nomura Group receives from these businesses.
-Also, any changes in the Nomura Group's clients' investment preferences on their asset portfolios, including shifting investment assets to stable assets such as deposits and/or passive funds, which bring relatively low fee revenue to the Nomura Group, may reduce the Nomura Group's revenue as well.
+Also, within the Nomura Group's asset management business, in most cases, the Nomura Group charges fees for managing its clients' portfolios that are based on the market value of their portfolios.
+A market downturn that reduces the market value of the Nomura Group's clients' portfolios would reduce the revenue it receives from these businesses and might increase the amount of withdrawals or reduce the amount of new investments in these portfolios.
+Also, any changes in the Nomura Group's clients' investment preferences on their asset portfolios, including shifting investment assets deposits which are to stable assets and passive funds, which generate lower fee revenue, may also result in a decline in the Nomura Group's revenues.
 A market downturn or a change in investor preferences as described above may adversely affect the financial performance of the Nomura Group and the market perception thereof.
 In turn, this could have an adverse impact on the demand (if any) for the Securities in the secondary market.